arnabs542/interviewpractice/binary-search-trees/EPI/compute-the-lca-in-a-bst.md

 ##### Explanation:

 We take advantage of the relative ordering between the root of a BST and its node values to throw away half the tree each time.
-Running time is $$\small \mathcal O(h)$$, since we descent a level each time.
-Space is bounded by recursive call stack, also $$\small \mathcal O(h)$$.
+Running time is $\small \mathcal O(h)$, since we descent a level each time.
+Space is bounded by recursive call stack, also $\small \mathcal O(h)$.

 ##### Code \(Iterative\):